Comprehensive megafauna guide (2024)

 Have a large, open area ready, enough to walk around the drake and change directions without getting melee’d by it.
 Hiero arena works as long as you don’t get cornered, which might take getting used to.

-You will be keeping your distance and taking potshots between the drake’s attacks.
+You will be maintaining distance at your PKA’s range if using it, or waiting for openings with melee.
 Simply knowing how to dodge its attacks is all it takes.

 If you get set on fire and aren’t fireproof, use an extinguisher aimed at a wall/rock and stand next to it for a moment for consistent extinguishing.
 A legion core also instantly extinguishes, even if you won’t heal from it.